-This simple service header is read at the hypervisor level as:
+This simple service header is evaluated at the hypervisor level as:

 And at the encapsulated level as:

-encap keyword to be ignored at the hypervisor level, and to be considered at the encapsulated level.
+encap=true keyword value to be ignored at the hypervisor level, and to be considered at the encapsulated level.

 Container resources are obviously not tagged as